NORTHERN EXPOSURE FOR LESS

 Drinking at bars and clubs can get expensive, so save money by buying booze at the duty-free shop at Keflavík Airport, as many Icelanders do.
 Or try the state-run Vínbúðin liquor shops.
 If you do want to grab a drink out, take advantage of happy hour deals at bars including the popular Kaffibarinn, Lebowski Bar, and Bravó.

 SIGHTSEEING IN REYKJAVÍK ON THE CHEAP

-City Walk Reykjavík is a great free walking tour (tips encouraged) with highlights such as Harpa concert hall, Lake Tjörnin and City Hall.
-Enjoy panoramic views from Hallgrímskirkja church, with a minimal entrance fee, and Perlan Museum's observation deck.
+City Walk Reykjavík is a great free walking tour (tips encouraged) with highlights such as the Harpa concert hall, Lake Tjörnin, and City Hall.
+Enjoy panoramic views from Hallgrímskirkja church with a minimal entrance fee, and Perlan Museum's observation deck.
 Reykjavík's incredible street art and sculptures are free to enjoy.